Michael Jay Leizerman, Attorney

 Whether conducting in-state or inter-state commerce, trucks play an enormous role in the safety on Ohio's roadways.
 Our state boasts busy toll roads, high-traffic interstate freeways, and miles of two-lane country highways, making truck traffic throughout Ohio common.
 Major cities like Cleveland, Cincinnati, Columbus and Toledo attract tractor trailers, semis and tanker trucks from all parts of the country.
 Highways such as the Ohio Turnpike, Interstate 75, Interstate 70 and numerous other freeways serve as major arteries for trucks that are only passing through Ohio.
 Unfortunately, that high traffic leads to frequent truck accidents.

-In recent years, more than 4,500 fatal and non-fatal truck accidents have occurred in Ohio annually.
-Thousands of people are injured and hundreds more are killed every year.
+In 2012 (the latest released data), there were more than 5774 fatal and non-fatal large truck and bus crashes in Ohio annually.
+Thousands of people are injured and over a hundred more are killed every year.
 If you or a family member has suffered from a truck accident, you need a legal representative who has experience in holding trucking companies, carriers and brokers accountable.
-Toledo truck accident attorney Michael J. Leizerman has spent more than three decades building his reputation as an authority on truck accident cases involving truck driver negligence.
+Michael Leizerman has spent his career building his reputation as an authority on truck accident cases involving truck driver negligence.
 He is often called on to assist attorneys across the country with truck accident-related litigation.

 Despite his national acclaim, Michael is proud to call Ohio home, and he continues to focus his expertise toward the benefit of Ohioans who have suffered as a result of a truck accident.
 Contact Michael today for a free consultation and discuss your potential case with an attorney who has a track record for defending truck accident victims against the drivers and carriers who should be held responsible.